LeaVerou/html-syntax-guidelines/README.md

 # HTML syntax guidelines

 This is a draft, WIP document aiming to collect the various de facto design decisions that permeate the syntax of modern HTML elements and their APIs.
+It is primarily aimed at custom element authors, but hopefully some of these may be more broadly useful.

 ## Related Work